 The Science Behind Sleep and Sickness

 Sleep deprivation weakens the immune system and can lead to increased susceptibility to illness.
 Studies have shown that people who don't get enough sleep are more likely to get sick after being exposed to a virus, such as the common cold virus.
-Furthermore, sleep deprivation can prolong recovery time, making illnesses last longer and feel more severe.
+Beyond that, sleep deprivation can prolong recovery time, making illnesses last longer and feel more severe.

 Cytokines: The Sleep-Promoting Messengers